andyw8/ruby-kata-template/README.md

 This a blank Ruby project ready to run with MiniTest.

+Jumping from an established project to a minimal Ruby app can be awkward, especially when you're used to the many conveniences that Rails provides.

+This template aims to make that easier.
 It's intended for both new and experienced developers to quickly get up and running on a kata.

 To set up this project, click the **Use this template** button, clone the new repo, then run: